Benefits Of Mohs Surgery

-- Skin flap:/strong> Moving adjacent skin to cover the wound.
+- Skin flap: Moving adjacent skin to cover the wound.

 - Skin graft: Using skin from another area of the body to cover the wound.

 Mohs surgery has a high cure rate for skin cancers.
 But, patients diagnosed with skin cancer have a higher risk of recurrence or developing another skin cancer at some point in their lifetime.
 Your Advanced Dermatology and Skin Cancer Center surgeon will schedule follow-up visits to check surgical area healing and for new skin cancer development.
-Most follow-up appointments are scheduled at least once a year but more often if the skin cancer was aggressive or has a high chance of recurrence.
+Most follow-up appointments are scheduled at least once a year, but they may be scheduled more often if the skin cancer is aggressive or has a high probability of recurrence.

 To schedule a consultation or discuss our other skin care treatments, contact us today!